 Set three of the tanks to product type 1, three to product type 2 and two to product type 3 and group them together into three tank pools.
-Create a pump for each tank pool and connect all the tanks in that tank pool to the pump, then connect the second flow pipe to each of the pumps.
+Create a pump for each tank pool, set its flow rate to unlimited, and connect all the tanks in that tank pool to the pump.
+Then connect the second flow pipe to each of the pumps.
 The model should now look more or less as follows.

 Step 2 Redirecting the flow

 In the previous task, you told the second pipe that whenever the product at the output changes, it should close the receiving object's inputs because you wanted that tank to empty.
 You will now change this to redirect the flow to one of the connected pumps, depending on the product type.
 If you connected the pumps in the correct order, then product 1 will go to the first output port; product 2 to the second output port and product 3 to the last output port.

 Double click on the flow pipe, go to the Triggers tab and use the Delete button () to remove all existing logic from the On Product Out Change field.
 Then use the Add () button to create a new action: from the “Open or close flow” submenu select “Open only a specific port”.